m7a/bo-lz4-ada/README.md

 This implementation only supports decompression!

  * LZ4 Frame Format is supported according to specification v.1.6.3 (2022/09/12)
+ * LZ4 Block Format is supported according to specification (2022/07/31)
  * Legacy Frame Format is supported.
  * Skippable Frames are supported.
  * Provided checksums are verified.